arnabganguly/HDInsightHBaseYCSB/Clusterdeploy.md

 ## Provision HDInsight  HBase cluster with Azure Management Portal

-To provision HDInsight HBase with Azure Management Portal, perform the below steps.
+To provision HDInsight HBase with the new experience on  Azure Management Portal, perform the below steps.

 1. Go to the Azure Portal portal.azure.com.
 Login using your azure account credentials.